ironspur5/HackerRank_Solutions/README.md

 # HackerRank_Solutions
-Solutions for select programming questions on HackerRank.com
+Solutions for select programming questions on HackerRank.com.
+All written in Java 8.

 ARRAYS: